Last Updated on June 21, 2023 by Louisa

 Despite feeling tempted to share this shocking discovery, Lowen respects Verity’s wishes and keeps them concealed from Jeremy.

 She knows it will be impossible for him to keep loving his wife once he learns this information.

 4. The Henna Artist – Alka Joshi

-The Henna Artist is a vivid portrait of one woman’s struggle to find fulfillment in life, in a society that’s transitioning from traditional to modern.
+For another story about adapting to the modern world, consider reading The Henna Artist next.
+The story is a vivid portrait of one woman’s struggle to find fulfillment in life, in a society that’s transitioning from traditional to modern.